 MGMT 306 ENNOVATION LAB (3 credits)This course is designed to be a real-world business (for-profit and not-for-profit) incubator for students to transform their ideas from theory to practice by using ideation, project management and business modeling skills.
 The course is designed around a team-based and project-based teaching method.
 Students participate in selection and design, investigation and data collection, analysis, and presentation of a research project.
 (RCH)

 MGMT 308 IMPACT INVESTING (3 credits)This course explores recent changes in the finance industry aimed at creating long-term social impact.
 Students learn to track environmental, social and governance (ESG) factors so as to create and evaluate traditionally underfunded ventures pertaining to climate change, public finance, education, microfinance, health and poverty alleviation.
+(AY)

 MGMT 309 CONSUMER BEHAVIOR (3 credits)This course investigates consumer and organizational buying motives, buying influences, and buying decision-making processes and their implications for marketing strategies and public/social policy.
 Students explore cross-cultural, ethical and research issues in understanding consumer and industrial/organizational buying.
+(RCH)

-*MGMT 310 MARKETING STRATEGIES (3 credits)This course applies marketing principles, practices and theories to the formulation of strategic marketing plans and solutions for U.S. and global markets.
+*MGMT 310 MARKETING STRATEGY (3 credits)This course applies marketing principles, practices and theories to the formulation of strategic marketing plans and solutions for U.S. and global markets.
 Students build analytical skills in diagnosing marketing problems, identifying opportunities, analyzing alternative courses of action and recommending marketing strategies and action plans.
 The class emphasizes decision making, financial and ethical analysis and individual and team assignments involving marketing cases, field projects, class discussions, written reports and oral presentations.
 Prerequisite: MGMT 141 (A-AR)

 *MGMT 312 LEADERSHIP AND CHANGE (3 credits)This course focuses on theory and practice of leading change at a variety of levels, but with special emphasis on the organizational level.
 Through readings, discussion and projects we will examine organizational dynamics and explore the larger environmental factors that impact leading and managing change in effective organizations.
 You will have opportunities to reflect on your future work as leaders and agents of change.
 Prerequisites: Sophomore standing and MGMT 141.
 (RCH)